 Want to rank on the first page?
 Stop writing content with only a couple hundred words.
 Research has proven time and time again that content that covers all areas, whether long or short form, tends to do better in search results.

 Content length is one thing that several people debate about when it comes to SEO.
-Some believe an upward of 2000 words should be the standard.
+Some believe upward of 2000 words should be the standard.
 However, that shouldn’t always be the case.
 Sure, long-form content seems to get the most backlinks, but it’s crucial that you write long-form only when you need that to cover the entire topic.
+Many times, you can get away with about 500-1000 words as long as the content is valuable.

 It’s also a best practice to check what your competitors have because that can be an indicator of quality content.
 If all competitors have between 2000-4000 words and you write 200 words, you will likely not rank high for that topic.